XenyxNZ/Arma-3-Performance-Guide/README.md

 	<sup>A value between 6144-12288 (6-12GB) should be more than enough, as the default is 2048 (2GB).</sup>

 ### Advanced parameters
-I strongly recommend **not** using these parameters unless you already understand whether or not the architectural features of your CPU would benefit from them, as they have the potential to worsen your performance unless properly understood.
+I strongly recommend **not** using these parameters unless you already understand whether or not the architectural features of your CPU can benefit from them, as they have the potential to worsen performance unless properly understood.

 **Please note that these parameters are currently only supported on Profiling build V32 or later.**